Table of Contents

-How to justify participation in standards development
+- How to create value by participating in standards development

 1. Participation in standards development is difficult to justify